 The characteristic of the light was changed at the opening of navigation in 1880 from fixed white to fixed red.
 On April 27, 1893, the lighthouse was struck by the schooner M. S. Bacon, which was being towed from the harbor by the steam tug J. P. Devney.
 Two angle-iron plates in the tower were so damaged that they had to be replaced.
 A repair bill of $161.61 was sent to the owners of the Devney, and when they refused to pay, the matter was turned over to the justice department.

-Initially, oil for the lantern was stored in the keeper’s house.
-It was not until 1906 that an oil shed, accommodating 540 gallons, was built just south of the lighthouse.
-The lamp was converted to acetylene in 1919, changing the light’s characteristic to a white flash every three seconds.
-The light was eventually put under the care of the keepers of Lorain Lighthouse, and in the early 1920s, the Vermilion keeper’s home was sold to the local Masonic Lodge.
+In 1906, an oil shed, capable of accommodating 540 gallons, was erected just south of the lighthouse, and a 500-foot-long elevated iron walkway was built on the pier.
+The lamp was converted to acetylene on September 2, 1919, changing the light’s characteristic to a white flash every three seconds and eliminating the need for daily maintenance.
+The light was put under the care of the keepers of Lorain Lighthouse, and in the early 1920s, the Vermilion keeper’s home was sold to the local Masonic Lodge.

 Commodore Wakefield offered to purchase the old lighthouse and move it to his property, Harbor View, but his request was denied.
 Instead, the cast-iron pieces were loaded up and hauled away.
-The residents of Vermilion were sad to see their beloved lighthouse go.
-No one told them what the fate of the old lighthouse would be, and its whereabouts were unknown until many years later.
+Residents of Vermilion were sad to see their beloved lighthouse go, and its fate would remain a mystery until many years later.

-Ted Wakefield, one of the young men who had noticed the lighthouse leaning in 1929, had very fond memories of Vermilion’s past and its lighthouse.
-As an adult, he put his efforts into encouraging downtown Vermilion to maintain its historical 19th century appearance.
-His childhood home, Harbor View, was donated to Bowling Green State University and later sold to the Great Lakes Historical Society.
-Built of gravel from Lake Erie in 1909, the old house became the main structure of the society's Inland Seas Maritime Museum.
-This gave Ted an idea.
-He decided that a replica of the 1877 lighthouse would be the perfect complement to it.
+Ted Wakefield, one of the young men who had noticed the lighthouse leaning in 1929, had very fond memories of Vermilion’s past and its lighthouse, and as an adult, put his efforts into encouraging downtown Vermilion to maintain its historical nineteenth century appearance.
+His childhood home, built in 1909 using gravel from Lake Erie and known as Harbor View, was donated to Bowling Green State University and later sold to the Great Lakes Historical Society, who opened it as the Inland Seas Maritime Museum.

-The tower was raised in less than three hours on October 23, 1991.
-The lantern room was attached the next day, and a fifth-order Fresnel lens, owned by the museum, was mounted inside.
-The tower was wired for electricity, and an incandescent 200-watt lamp with an Edison-base was installed.
-A red glass cylinder surrounded the lamp to complete the replica.
-The new Vermilion Lighthouse was dedicated on June 6, 1992, and still operates as a private navigational aid today.
+The tower was raised in less than three hours on October 23, 1991, and the following day, the lantern room was put in place and a fifth-order Fresnel lens owned by the museum was mounted inside.
+The new Vermilion Lighthouse was dedicated on June 6, 1992 and designated a Coast-Guard-sanctioned private navigational aid.

 For years, Vermilionites did not know the fate of the 1877 lighthouse.
-Most thought it had ended up on the scrap heap, but the real answer was revealed to Vermilion when Olin M. Stevens, of Columbus, Ohio, visited the Inland Seas Maritime Museum.
-Stevens came seeking additional information on his grandfather, Olin W. Stevens, who was a third generation lighthouse keeper, and when he learned the museum was trying to determine the fate of the 1877 tower, he realized he had just recently found the answer.
-While searching for information on his ancestors to give to his grandchildren, Stevens opened an old trunk and discovered a newspaper article that told about the service of his grandfather at Tibbetts Point Lighthouse.
+Most thought it had ended up on the scrap heap, but the real answer was revealed when Olin M. Stevens of Columbus, Ohio visited the Inland Seas Maritime Museum.
+Stevens came seeking additional information on his grandfather, Olin W. Stevens, who was a third-generation lighthouse keeper, and when he learned the museum was trying to determine the fate of the 1877 tower, he realized he had just recently found the answer.
+While searching for information on his ancestors to give to his grandchildren, Stevens opened an old trunk and discovered a newspaper article that told about his grandfather’s service at Tibbetts Point Lighthouse.
 A portion of the article read, “Altho this is his first duty on Lake Ontario, Charity Shoal light, visible from the Tibbett’s Point headland, is an old friend.
 The tower upholding the gas lamp on Charity formerly was under Keeper Stevens’ charge at Vermilion, near Lorain.
 Victim of an ice shove, it was salvaged and taken to Buffalo, where it was assigned to Charity.”
 The mystery had been solved.
 (Olin W. Stevens was responsible for the automated Vermilion Lighthouse while he was serving as keeper at Lorain from 1920 to 1937.
 His next assignment was to Tibbetts Point.)